Cook County Board of Review: 1939–1994

+Since 1998

+Since 1998 (when the board was recreated as a three-member body), members have been elected by district.

 The Cook County Board of Review has its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

 The following table indicates whether a seat was/will be up for election in a given year: